influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/administration/cluster-commands.md

 ##### [ `-exp <duration>` ]

-Determines the time after which the token expires.
+The time after which the token expires.
 By default, the token expires after one minute.

 #### Examples